bl4ckscor3/bl4ckscor3.github.io/_posts/2023-08-21-ceiling-torch-mod-support.markdown

 - 1.19.4
 - 1.20.1

 The same goes for broken mod integrations.
 If you find that the mod crashes at any point, please [report it on GitHub](https://github.com/bl4ckscor3/CeilingTorch/issues) (include the crash report!), and turn off the conflicting mod integration in Ceiling Torch's `ceiling-torch-integrations.toml` config file until a fix is released.
-The config file is only available in Ceiling Torch version `v1.26` and up.
+The config file is currently unavailable and will be published in Ceiling Torch version `v1.26`.

 ## Mod Integrations
 ---